nbessi/odoo_new_api_guideline/source/environment.rst

 It intends to add a more coherent and concise syntax and provide a bi-directional compatiblity.

-The new API keeps his previous root design as Model and Record but now adds new concept like Environnement and Recordset.
+The new API keeps his previous root design as Model and Record but now adds new concepts like Environnement and Recordset.

 Some aspects of the previous API will not change with this release, e.g. the domain syntax